Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Material and methods

 \subsection{Hyper-parameters tuning}

-In this section we provide details about how we tune hyper-parameters for our analysis.
-For both fine-tuning and top-tuning approaches we use a five-fold cross validation approach.\\ \\ \textbf{Fine-tuning:}\\ - Training steps: inspired by previous studies on a similar context\cite{47104} we limited this quantity to 20.000 training steps, coupled with an early stopping criterion.\\ - Early stopping: we monitor the validation loss with patience parameter equal to $10$.\\ - Batch size: taking into account previous studies about batch size\cite{DBLP:journals/corr/abs-1803-09820, he2019control, masters2018revisiting, you2017scaling, bengio2012practical, 47104} we compute it as: $b=\lfloor 2^{2 \cdot log_{10}(n)-1} \rfloor$ where $n$ is the number of points in the dataset.\\ - Optimizer: we use default Stochastic Gradient Descent (SGD).
-As suggested by\cite{Goodfellow-et-al-2016}, we use two different learning rates: $l = \{0.1, 0.01\}$
+A model can be tuned in several ways involving numerous hyper-parameters.
+In our analysis, we do not focus on an exhaustive hyper-parameters exploration.
+Instead, we consider a set of plausible configurations, both for the fine-tuning and the top-tuning pipelines, according to guidelines in previous works.
+It is worth noticing that, for each pipeline, the overall training time is computed as the summation of every considered configuration training time.\\ \\ \textbf{Fine-tuning hyper-parameters:}\\ We perform a five-fold cross-validation analysis involving the following hyper-parameters: \begin{itemize} \item[-]Training steps: inspired by previous studies on a similar context\cite{47104} we limited this quantity to 20.000 training steps, coupled with an early stopping criterion. \item[-]Early stopping: we monitor the validation loss with a patience parameter equal to $10$. \item[-]Weights update: we only consider fine-tuning the whole convolutional part, making the model more adaptable to the downstream task with respect to the top-tuning approach.
+That is to avoid a combinatorial explosion in the number of configurations, that would result in excessive and unfair training time for the fine-tuning pipeline. \item[-]Batch size: taking into account previous studies about batch size\cite{he2019control, masters2018revisiting, bengio2012practical} we compute it as: $b=\lfloor 2^{2 \cdot log_{10}(n)-1} \rfloor$ where $n$ is the number of points in the dataset. \item[-]Optimizer: we use default Stochastic Gradient Descent (SGD).
+As suggested by\cite{Goodfellow-et-al-2016}, we use two different learning rates: $l = \{0.1, 0.01\}$ \end{itemize} Overall, we run two training configurations for every fold, one for each considered learning rate value as all the remaining hyper-parameters are fixed.
+To evaluate the accuracy, we consider the best-performing configuration.
+Training time is the sum of the training times requested for both configurations.\\ \\

-All the hyper-parameters for our neural network model are fixed but the learning rate.
-Hence we run one training instance per each considered learning rate value, taking the best performing one for the results.
-The training time reported in the results is the sum of the computational time requested for both the training instances.\\ \\ \textbf{Top-tuning}:\\ - Kernel width: as shown in \autoref{eq:kcnn}, we use a kernel feature map $\Psi$ corresponding to a Gaussian kernel.
-We use two different kernel width: $\gamma = \{10^2, 10^3\}$.\\ - Regularization: we consider two values for the regularization term: $\lambda = \{10^{-5}, 10^{-6}\}$

-With two possible values for both kernel width and regularization, we run four different training instances, taking the best performing one for the results.
-The training time reported in the results is the sum of the computational time requested for the four training instances.